zfegd/flights_api/README.md

 I have tagged the image I just built with the name "testimage" for ease of reference.
 Once it has been built, you can use this image to create a container, with the following command

 ```
-docker run -d --name testcontainer -p 80:80 testimage
+docker run -d --name appcontainer -p 80:80 testimage
 ```

-This uses the image to run a container, mapping the container's port 80 to your computer's port 80, and this container has a name of "testcontainer".
+This uses the image to run a container, mapping the container's port 80 to your computer's port 80, and this container has a name of "appcontainer".
 The container is now active and you can hit the endpoints via your browser or curl.
 For example, if you navigate to [localhost:80/city/london](localhost:80/city/london), you can find all the airports in London.

 When you want to stop the container, you can run the command below

 ```
-docker stop testcontainer
+docker stop appcontainer
 ```

 In order to delete the container, you can do so with

 ```
-docker rm testcontainer
+docker rm appcontainer
 ```

 You can do the same with the image, once the container has been deleted with the command